keelancook/missions-center/cgcs-staff-information/continuity/onboarding/onboarding-manual.md

 ### Paycom
 Paycom is the software SEBTS utilizes for employee services.
 This is where you will clock in, clock out, submit time-off requests, and more.
 To log on to Greenshades on your computer, follow [this link.](https://www.pay.sebts.edu){:target="_blank"}

+### Gravity Forms
+Gravity Forms is a forms application accessible through WordPress.
+We utilize this because it is free and integrates with our public facing site.
+It is simple to use and has a lot of functionality for free!

 ### Other Tools